Rosenblatt Maintains Apple (AAPL) Neutral Recommendation

 What is the Fund Sentiment?

 There are 7,680 funds or institutions reporting positions in Apple.
-This is an decrease of 11 owner(s) or 0.14% in the last quarter.
-Average portfolio weight of all funds dedicated to AAPL is 3.04%, an increase of 8.84%.
-Total shares owned by institutions increased in the last three months by 1.63% to 10,615,355K shares.
-The put/call ratio of AAPL is 0.68, indicating a bullish outlook.
+This is an increase of 8 owner(s) or 0.10% in the last quarter.
+Average portfolio weight of all funds dedicated to AAPL is 3.04%, an increase of 9.21%.
+Total shares owned by institutions increased in the last three months by 2.15% to 10,614,485K shares.
+The put/call ratio of AAPL is 0.69, indicating a bullish outlook.

 What are Other Shareholders Doing?